Ivo-Evans/FAC-application-website/readme.md

 So I wrote a recalibrate() function, that:
 - defines jumpWidth based on the current width of the page
-- uses currentPicture to assign a value to pixelPosition
+- uses currentPicture and jumpWidth to assign a value to pixelPosition
 - moves imageSet[currentPicture] into the middle of the viewport

 I call recalibrate once when the script is loaded, and then provide it as a callback to a resize event listener.